-The Eighth DOB Objection Requiring a 40-Foot Separation Between Upper Floors and the Synagogue Lot Prevents a Tall Building on the R10A 17-Foot Sliver
+1. The Eighth DOB Objection Requiring a 40-Foot Separation Between Upper Floors and the Synagogue Lot Would Have Prevented the Tall Sliver Building

-141. Another constraint against a tall building on the 17-foot wide R10A sliver that was ignored by the Board is Z.R. §23-711, which requires that there be a 40-foot separation between a residential building on a lot on the upper floors.
-With the initial application, the DOB had required a variance for this 40-foot separation, and the drawings submitted by the Congregation to the DOB and BSA referred to the "40 foot standard minimum distance between building" objection.
-The BSA staff agreed with the DOB and asked why the separation was not shown on the as-of-right drawings.
+Another constraint against a tall building on the 17-foot wide R10A sliver that was ignored by the Board is Z.R. §23-711, which requires that there be a 40-foot separation between a residential building on a lot and any other building on the same lot on the upper floors.
+With the initial application, the DOB had required a variance for this 40-foot separation, and the drawings submitted by the Congregation to the DOB and BSA "40 foot standard minimum distance between building" objection.
+The BSA staff agreed with the DOB and asked why the separation was not shown on the asof-right drawings.
 See Pet.
-N. 13 to ¶

-97. The Congregation's architect agreed with the DOB as well.
-There was no indication at all that the pointed out the need to meet this requirement.

-DOB mistakenly applied Z.R. §23-711.
+N. 13 to ¶ 97.
+The Congregation's architect agreed with the DOB as well.
+There was no indication at all that the DOB mistakenly applied Z.R. §23-711.